workplacescy/api/README.md

-API microservice of Work Places in Cyprus for https://workplaces.cy
+API microservice of Workplaces in Cyprus for https://workplaces.cy